OscarAspelin95/bioinformatics_with_rust/src/main/alignment/1_basics_of_alignment.md

 </pre>

 ## Definitions
-- *Query length* = The length of the query sequence.
+- `Query length` - The length of the query sequence.

-- *Subject length* = The length of the subject sequence.
+- `Subject length` = The length of the subject sequence.

-- *Alignment length* = The length of the aligned part between the query and subject.
+- `Alignment length` = The length of the aligned part between the query and subject.

-- *Percent Identity* = 100 * (num_matches / alignment_length).
+- `Percent Identity` = `100 * (num_matches / alignment_length)`.

-- *Fraction Aligned (Query)* = query_length / alignment_length (how much of the query is aligned).
+- `Fraction Aligned (Query)` = `query_length / alignment_length` (how much of the query is aligned).

-- *Fraction Aligned (Subject)* = subject_length / alignment_length (how much of the subject is aligned).
+- `Fraction Aligned (Subject)` = `subject_length / alignment_length` (how much of the subject is aligned).

 ## Types Of Alignments
 There are three basic types of alignments:
-- *Global Alignment* - Aligns the entire query against the entire subject.
+- `Global Alignment` - Aligns the entire query against the entire subject.
 Suitable if query and subject are of similar length, or one expects the entire query to align against the entire subject.
 An example is aligning two very similar genomes of roughly the same length.

 <pre>
         ATCGATCG